jolicode/Alloy-PullToRefresh/README.md

 In your principal controller:

-* In the `xml` file, where there will be your listView put this code:
+* In the `xml` file, where there will be your listView/tableView put this code:

 		<Widget src="com.jolicode.pullToRefresh" id="pulltorefresh"/>